libretime/libretime/docs/admin-manual/install/install-using-the-installer.md

 By default the installer will configure LibreTime to listen at the port `8080`.
 We recommend that you configure a [reverse proxy in front of LibreTime](./reverse-proxy.md) to secure the connection using HTTPS, and route the traffic from the ports `80`/`443` to the LibreTime server.

-Install LibreTime with the following command, be sure to replace `https://libretime.example.org` with the public url of your installation:
+Install LibreTime with the following command, be sure to replace `https://libretime.example.org` with the public url of your installation (including port, such as when you use `--listen-port` to specify something other than the default):

 ```bash
 sudo ./install https://libretime.example.org